-Dr Hugh McMillan is an Associate Professor of Pediatrics at the University of Ottawa, a Pediatric Neurologist and Neuromuscular specialist at the Children’s Hospital of Eastern Ontario (CHEO) and a Clinical Investigator at the CHEO Research Institute.
+Dr Hugh McMillan is an Associate Professor in the Division of Pediatric Neurology at McGill University.
 His area of clinical expertise is caring for children and youth with inherited and acquired disorders of peripheral nerve, muscle and neuromuscular junction.
 He follows children in the Neuro-Oncology clinic as well as a General Child Neurology clinic.
 His research interests include clinical research, clinical trials (investigator-initiated and sponsor-initiated studies) as well as translational research in cooperation with basic scientists.
 He has been an author or co-author of more than 55 publications in peer-reviewed journals.
 He recently co-edited a textbook, “Pediatric Electromyography: Concepts and Clinical Applications”.
 He is active in the community as a Member of the Muscular Dystrophy Canada Scientific Advisory Board and is the Chair of the Canadian Pediatric Neuromuscular Group.

 Katz, SL, Blinder, H, Newhook, D, Bmus, LA, Nicholls, S, McMillan, HJ et al..
 Understanding the experiences of lung volume recruitment among boys with Duchenne muscular dystrophy: A multicenter qualitative study.
 Pediatr Pulmonol.
 2022.
 PMID:36102618